-It has been just over couple weeks since the launch of membase.org, along with NorthScale’s partners at Zynga and NHN.
+It has been just over a couple of weeks since the launch of membase.org, along with NorthScale’s partners at Zynga and NHN.
 In that time, we’ve been steadily increasing the postings on the wiki and responding to questions on the mailing list, the XMPP Chat and the IRC channel.
-When questions come up, they tend to be about about how membase compares to other Open Source projects, what kind of client one would use or what the pieces are when deployed.
+When questions come up, they tend to be about how the membase database management system compares to other open source projects, what kind of client one would use, or what the pieces are when deployed.

 At its core then, membase is the membase engine which implements persistence, replication and vbuckets to grow and shrink dynamically.
 To bring vbuckets to clients who don’t have that slight extra bit of intelligence, there is moxi.
 To migrate data between nodes without interrupting service, there is the vbucketmigrator.
-Keep an eye on membase.org as we fill out more details or come by my talk if you’re attending OSCON 2010!
+Keep an eye on membase.org as we fill out more details.